 So, with all of this, why is a credit card a benefit?
 Well for one thing as mentioned, you can charge and pay a month later, again, if used responsibly.
 If you have ever checked into a hotel or rented a car, they will ask for a credit card to keep on file in case of incidentals.
 Well, use a debit card, and not only will they put a huge hold on your account that will immediately remove funds from your checking account, it could also take a week to return those funds once the hold is over.
 Sort of along those lines when it comes to taking out funds, well if you ever have fraudulent charges, not only will those funds be wiped from your account, they will remain away until you recuperate the money back.
 The main reason why a credit card is a great benefit, and why mentioned on a passive income site, is quite simple: rewards.

-I have recently opened a Citi Costco card along with my membership as to try out their rewards program, which offers anywhere from 1-4% cashback on purchases.
+I have recently opened a Citi Costco card along with my membership as to try out their rewards program.
+Not only are the Costco hours accommodating to my busy work schedule, but their program offers anywhere from 1-4% cashback on purchases.
 Now sure, that does not seem like a lot of money, but when you get your rewards check in the mail a year later showing $500, that is a big chunk of change to come out from the middle of nowhere.
 Now sure, you do need to use this money at Costco, however when you make your normal purchase at the register you can present this check and they will give you back the difference in cash, so it is a win-win there, being able to not only spend at Costco, but use the remaining cash elsewhere.
 Now this is just this type of card, there are others that offer airline miles while others offer points that add up to redeemable gift cards.

 The rewards piece to a credit card is the best feature in my opinion, and even if you are one that is nervous about using a credit card for the fact that it means that you have to worry about paying, try using it to purchase your normal monthly expenses as you would normally use cash/debit for and you will be gaining free money just by making your normal purchases.
 Once you see those rewards dollars start to add up though, you may be tempted to put every charge on a credit card!